Our Top 3 Tips on Dressing for Your Engagement Photo Shoot

-Picking the perfect outfit for your engagement shoot can honestly seem like a daunting task.
-You probably already have a million questions swirling around in your head.
+Our guess is that you probably already have a million questions swirling around in your head.
 Where do you even begin?
 Should you and your boo wear matching colors?
 How casual is too casual?
-And for the love of all that is good in this world, what shoes should you wear?
+Which shoes make the most sense?
 These are the questions we hear all the time.
-As a team of traveling wedding and elopement photographers, we totally get it.
-Picking out the right outfits for your engagement shoot is as much a science as it is an art, and we're here to help demystify the whole process for you.
+As a team of adventure wedding and elopement photographers, we totally get it.
+Picking out the right outfits for your engagement shoot or adventure session is as much a science as it is an art, and we're here to help demystify the whole process for you.

 Our specialty is making sure our couples look and feel gorgeous in front of our camera lenses.
-We take outfit selection very seriously, so that you can show up on the day of your shoot and only have to worry about cuddling up and having a blast playing in front of our cameras.
+We take outfit selection very seriously, so that you can show up on the day of your engagement shoot and only have to worry about cuddling up and having a blast playing in front of our cameras.
 So without further ado, here are our top tips:

 We totally understand that you both want to look put-together and intentional with your outfit choices, but wearing the same exact colors more often than not tends to look tacky and posed (There are exceptions, of course.
 For example, a white dress for the ladies, paired with a white shirt on the guys can look beautiful.
 But white and black tend to have a lot more wiggle room than most colors).

 We usually recommend that girls wear flowy dresses and blouses.
 Not only are these comfortable, but they tend to look absolutely stunning when blowing in the wind.
 Guys tend to luck out in this department, since pants are typically easy to move around in.
 As for shoes, we love telling our ladies to pair their dresses with a cute pair of comfortable boots.
-If your engagement shoot is happening during the summer months, a nice sandal or low heel works just as well.
+If your engagement shoot is happening during the summer months, a nice pair of flats or a low heel works just as well.

 Sheena Shahangian is an adventure elopement and intimate, small wedding photographer based in the Colorado Rocky Mountains.
 We primarily serve couples looking to elope or marry in the western United States (Colorado, Utah, Washington, Oregon, California, Wyoming, Montana, and beyond), as well as a select few eastern states (North Carolina and Georgia).
 We love serving couples who’ve chosen to do their own thing on their wedding day, whether that’s eloping in a National Park or having an intimate backyard ceremony in the foothills of the Rocky Mountains.
 We’re here to make your adventure wedding photography dreams come true.